-On transactional matters, the Federal Tax Group works closely with the Firm's Business, Energy, and Real Estate Practice Groups to deliver coordinated and seamless advice that responds to the overall business and personal objectives of our clients.
+On transactional matters, the Federal Tax Group works closely with the firm's Business, Energy, and Real Estate Practice Groups to deliver coordinated and seamless advice that responds to the overall business and personal objectives of our clients.
 These transactions, including mergers, acquisitions, joint ventures, commercial financing, and business succession planning, frequently involve complex federal, state, and international tax issues.

-We pride ourselves in creating practical, tax-efficient structures to meet our client's needs.
+We pride ourselves on creating practical, tax-efficient structures to meet our client's needs.
 We also represent both individuals and businesses in tax controversies and disputes before all levels of the Internal Revenue Service, the United States Tax Court, and the Federal District Courts.

 Areas of Expertise

 Pierce Atwood's Federal Tax Group works closely with the Business Group to structure transactions in the most tax-efficient manner possible.
 Tax considerations often determine the form and the viability of contemplated transactions.
 Accordingly, members of our group become involved in transactional matters at the outset, learning and understanding the client's business, structure, and balance sheet to achieve the client's objectives.
 Members of the Federal Tax Group regularly advise clients on the federal, state, and international tax aspects of corporate reorganizations, mergers, acquisitions, spin-offs and other dispositions, joint ventures, financings, and restructurings.